missionpinball/mpf-docs/tutorial/3_get_flipping.rst

         c_flipper_left_main:
             number: 0  # again, these numbers will probably be different for you
         c_flipper_left_hold:
-            number: 1  # check your platform-specific How To guide for the actual numbers
+            number: 1  # check your platform-specific documentation for the actual numbers
             allow_enable: true
         c_flipper_right_main:
             number: 2